the-road-to-learn-react/the-road-to-react/manuscript/react-modern/impossible-state.md

 };
 ~~~~~~~

-And merge them into one `useReducer` hook for a unified state management and a more complex state object:
+And merge them into one `useReducer` hook for a unified state management which encompasses a more complex state object and eventually more complex state transitions:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~